Zenryo Shimabukuro

 Shimabukuro was a student of the pre-war Okinawan master, Chotoku Kyan.
 He was one of Kyan’s few students to teach his style of karate.

-Zenryo Shimabukuro was born in Shuri, Okinawa on 14 November 1908.
+Zenryo Shimabukuro was born in Shuri, Okinawa, on 14th November 1908.
 It is thought he learnt some Karate that had been introduced into the Okinawan school system.

 To prove the effectiveness of his Karate, Kyan would take his students to bars and brothels, looking for fights.
 He would use the fights to practice and refine his Karate techniques.

-On 7 December 1941, Japan mounted a surprise attack on the Pearl Harbor Naval base in Honolulu.
+On 7 December 1941, Japan mounted a surprise attack on the Pearl Harbour Naval base in Honolulu.
 This brought the United States into World War II on the side of the Allies.

-Between 1 April to 22 June 1945, the battle of Okinawa took place between Japan and the United States.
+Between 1st April and 22nd June 1945, the Battle of Okinawa took place between Japan and the United States.
 The battle was the bloodiest of the Pacific War.
-The three-month battle saw over 12,000 American deaths; over 100,000 Japanese deaths; and around 100,000 Okinawan civilian deaths.
+The three-month battle saw over 12,000 American deaths, over 100,000 Japanese deaths, and around 100,000 Okinawan civilian deaths.

 Kyan was a casualty of the battle.
 He would give any food he had to children orphaned by the war.
 He eventually died due to starvation.